Paramilk/NexusOS/README.md

 # NexusOS
-A OS writtern in Common Lisp
+Nexus is a Operating System writtern in Common Lisp(https://common-lisp.net/) Nexus is in it's Early Stages so stay tuned for updates 👀